kubernetes-retired/external-storage/aws/efs/README.md

 parameters:
   gidMin: "40000"
   gidMax: "50000"
+  gidAllocate: "true"
 ```

 ### Parameters

-* `gidMin` + `gidMax` : The minimum and maximum value of GID range for the storage class.
-A unique value (GID) in this range ( gidMin-gidMax ) will be used for dynamically provisioned volumes.
-These are optional values.
-If not specified, the volume will be provisioned with a value between 2000-2147483647 which are defaults for gidMin and gidMax respectively.
+* `gidMin` + `gidMax` : A unique value (GID) in this range (`gidMin`-`gidMax`) will be allocated for each dynamically provisioned volume.
+Each volume will be secured to its allocated GID.
+Any pod that consumes the claim will be able to read/write the volume because the pod will automatically receive the volume's allocated GID as a supplemental group, but non-pod mounters outside the system will not have read/write access unless they have the GID or root privileges.
+See [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#access-control) and [here](https://docs.openshift.com/container-platform/3.6/install_config/persistent_storage/pod_security_context.html#supplemental-groups) for more information.
+Default to `"2000"` and `"2147483647"`.
+* `gidAllocate` : Whether to allocate GIDs to volumes according to the above scheme at all.
+If `"false"`, dynamically provisioned volumes will not be allocated GIDs, `gidMin` and `gidMax` will be ignored, and anyone will be able to read/write volumes.
+Defaults to `"true"`.

 Once you have finished configuring the class to have the name you chose when deploying the provisioner and the parameters you want, create it.